tolicodes/articles/wip/modern-tdd.md

 Next we just need to add Unit Tests for all the business logic.

-Notice that even though Unit and Feature Tests may look similar, the Unit tests test the component in
+Notice that even though Unit and Feature Tests may look similar, the Unit tests test the component in isolation (we are manually feeding it props).

 ```
 import renderer  from  'react-test-renderer';